r0levrai/Jam-GMTK-2024/README.md

 The main repo for our game 🍌 [Cavendish's Perfect Proportions](https://r0levrai.itch.io/cavendishs-perfect-proportions) 🍌, made in 4 days for the [GMTK 2024 Game Jam](https://itch.io/jam/gmtk-2024)!
 Rating and comments from the jam are [here](https://itch.io/jam/gmtk-2024/rate/2901708).

+This was made with a 4 days time limit, so expect some messy stuff xD

+## Repo

 This repo store the art/music/classifier using [git-lfs](https://git-lfs.com).
 If you use the command line, make sure git lfs is installed, and run `git lfs install` in the repo folder after cloning.
 If you use github desktop, you're good to go.

-This was made with a 4 days time limit, so expect some messy stuff xD

-If this made your day, consider dropping us a message on itch or gitea so we know if open sourcing is worthwhile for future jams and projects!
+If this made your day, consider dropping us a message on itch or github so we know if open sourcing is worthwhile for future jams and projects!

 ## Features